ibm-cloud-docs/codeengine/configmap-secret-referencing-vol.md

 Working with secrets and configmaps as mounted files is similar to working with secrets and configmaps as environment variables.

-When you work with secrets, data is saved as an encoded string, but the data is unencoded when it is added to the environment as an environment variable or as a mounted file.
+When you work with secrets, data is saved as an encoded string, but the data is not encoded when it is added to the environment as an environment variable or as a mounted file.

 ## Referencing a secret as a mounted file with the CLI